AFFF firefighter foam exposure claims

 The AFFF products were designed, marketed, manufactured, distributed, and sold by one or more of the following companies named as defendants in current legal processes:

-3M and the other chemical companies are currently facing a growing number of personal injury claims over chemical-based firefighting foam sold for more than 50 years and used extensively at U.S. military bases, airports, and other industrial sites around the country.
-In order to protect our environment and ensure the restoration of damaged natural resources, we must hold responsible the manufacturers who knew of the dangers of these products.
+3M and the other chemical companies are currently facing a growing number of AFFF lawsuits over chemical-based firefighting foam sold for more than 50 years and used extensively at U.S. military bases, airports, and other industrial sites around the country.

 We serve veterans diagnosed with cancer following AFFF exposure

-The U.S. Department of Veterans Affairs has accepted that veterans may have been affected by exposure to PFOS and PFOA.
-The department has added the chemicals to its list of possible toxic military exposures and asks veterans to report any health problems associated with exposure to the fire-fighting foam in military facilities.
-If you are a veteran who has experienced one of the conditions mentioned above and feel you were exposed to AFFF at one of the bases listed on the Pentagon’s report, you may be eligible for compensation from the VA or from the manufacturer of the product.
-If you have been harmed by toxic AFFF exposure give us a call to discuss your legal options.
+The U.S. Department of Veterans Affairs has accepted that veteran firefighters may have been affected by exposure to PFOS and PFOA.
+The department has added the chemicals to its list of possible toxic military exposures and asks veterans to report any health problems associated with exposure to the firefighting foam.
+If you are a veteran firefighter who meets the eligibility criteria, you may be eligible for compensation from the VA or from the manufacturer of the product.
+If you have been harmed by toxic AFFF exposure, give our AFFF attorneys a call to discuss your legal options.

 Frequently Asked Questions